 The events are processed only when IUP has the control of the application.
 After the application create and show a dialog it must return the control to IUP so it can process incoming events.
 This is done in the IUP main event loop.
 And it is usually done once at the application "main" function.
 One exception is the display of modal dialogs.
-This dialog will have its own event loop and the previous shown dialogs will stop receiving events until the modal dialog returns.
+These dialogs will have their own event loop and the previous shown dialogs will stop receiving events until the modal dialog returns.